fadbadml-dev/FADBADml/docs/fad.md

 See [Fadbad.F]

-In its forward mode, FADBADml does not compute the graph of the expressions explicitly.
+In forward mode, FADBADml does not compute the graph of the expressions explicitly.
 The type `F(Op).t` is the following record:

 ~~~ocaml
 (* Op is the argument given to the functor F *)